-Students wishing to register a change of module must do so via the Student weeks after the start of each Semester.
-Semester 1 modules cannot be changed in Semester 2.6
+Students wishing to register a change of module must do so via the Student Portal or at the Student Records and Examinations Office no later than two weeks after the start of each Semester.
+Semester I modules cannot be changed in Semester 2.